helLf1nGer/pdf-extraction-pipeline/README.md

 2. **Work Backwards**: Use summary context to identify detailed issues in the document
 3. **Contextual Matching**: Leverage report structure knowledge for better accuracy

-This approach improved accuracy from **69.2% to 92.3%** - the key breakthrough in Day 2.
+This approach improved accuracy significantly - the key breakthrough enabling PDFs 2 & 3 to exceed 85%.

 **Implementation**: See `src/extractors/extraction_prompts.py` for the detailed prompting strategy.